top of page

 Dystopian Romanticism™

-Conceptually, the genre operates at the intersection of depth psychology, critical theory and modern urban poetics.
-Drawing from Carl Jung’s theory of the collective unconscious and the Shadow, the metropolis becomes a projection field for the fragmented self, where suppressed desires, fears and archetypal impulses surface through light, architecture and absence.
-The nocturnal flâneur moves through these environments in a state of psychological suspension, echoing Charles Baudelaire’s conception of the modern wanderer: simultaneously observer and orphan of the crowd, seduced by the spectacle of modernity yet painfully alienated within it.
+Conceptually, the framework operates at the intersection of depth psychology, critical theory, and urban poetics.
+Drawing on Carl Jung’s notion of the Shadow and the collective unconscious, the metropolis can be understood as a projection field for the fragmented self, where suppressed fears, desires, and archetypal tensions emerge through light, architecture, and absence.
+In this sense, the nocturnal city becomes not only a physical environment but a psychic landscape.

 Core characteristics

-• Neon-noir and cyberpunk-influenced urban environments
+• Neon-noir and cyberpunk-inflected urban environments

 • Cinematic street photography with psychological depth

-• Emphasis on solitude, longing, memory and emotional fragmentation
+• Solitude, longing, memory, and emotional fragmentation

-• Hyperreal colour dynamics and atmospheric tension
+• Heightened colour, reflection, and atmospheric tension

 • Narrative compositions suspended between realism and dream logic

-Coined, developed, and embodied by:
+Coined, developed, and embodied by Tünde Valiszka

 image of Tunde Valiszka the founder of Dystopian Romanticism™